 The following IP practice note provides comprehensive and up to date legal information covering:

 This Practice Note refers to both UK trade mark registrations and EU trade mark (EUTM) registrations and includes references to both UK and EU case law and legislation.
-From 1 January 2021, the UK is no longer part of the EUTM regime and is no longer subject to Regulation (EU) 2017/1001, although provision has been made, pursuant to the Trade Marks (Amendment etc) (EU Exit) Regulations 2019, SI 2019/269 and the Designs and International Trade Marks (Amendment etc) (EU Exit) Regulations 2019, SI 2019/638, for the holders of EUTMs to automatically become holders of comparable national UK trade mark registrations which are governed by the Trade Marks Act 1994 (TMA 1994).
+The UK is no longer part of the EUTM regime as Regulation (EU) 2017/1001 was revoked in the UK at 11.00 pm on 31 December 2020 (IP completion day).
+However, pursuant to the Trade Marks (Amendment etc) (EU Exit) Regulations 2019, SI 2019/269 and the Designs and International Trade Marks (Amendment etc) (EU Exit) Regulations 2019, SI 2019/638, holders of EUTMs as at IP completion day automatically became holders of comparable national UK trade mark registrations which are governed by the Trade Marks Act 1994 (TMA 1994).
 For further information, see Practice Note: What does IP completion day mean for intellectual property?

-In terms of infringement, one of the more important aspects of the comparable right created is that reference to an EUTM or international registration designating the EU in any document made before IP completion day shall be read as including references to the comparable rights created on exit (unless there is evidence that the document was not intended to have effect in the UK).
-Further, a consent granted prior to IP completion day in relation
+In terms of infringement, one of the more important aspects of the comparable right created is that reference to an EUTM or international registration designating the EU in any document made before IP completion day is read as including references to the comparable rights created on exit (unless there is evidence that the document was not intended to have effect in the UK).
+Further, a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.